Five Signs You’re Ready to Quit Smoking

 Your family and friends probably want you to quit.
 Let them know how serious you are, and there’s a good chance they’ll be willing to do whatever it takes help you get there.
 Grab a lit butt from your lips?
 Sure.
 Throw that poorly hidden pack in the trash?
 Absolutely!
 Offer distractions when the cravings kick in?
 Bring on that tennis match, ski day or jam session!
 Allowing them to step in will take some of the burden off your shoulders, and deliver the most important message there is: You are not alone.

 You know you’re ready, so now what?
-Go to QuitNow Men for an effective strategy, tools and to pick a date to quit.
+Go to QuitNow Men for an effective strategy and tools, and to pick a date to quit.